 So, if you can’t find your cherry shrimp, check if it was eaten by a potential tank mate or not.

 For your convenience, here I am providing a table showing what tank mates are compatible with cherry shrimps and which ones to avoid:

 |Other shrimp species||Any fish that are aggressive such as Barbs, Mollies, Serpea Tetra, Betta, etc.|

 |Snails||Fishes with a large mouth to gulp the shrimp in a single instance|

 Personally, I like to keep my cherry shrimps in a dedicated tank of their own.
 Well, sometimes I keep snails in the tank.
 Snails and shrimps live very peacefully.

-Trapped Inside the Filter Intake Tube
+Cherry Shrimp Might Get Trapped Inside The Filter Intake Tube

 This is the third common reason.
 I have seen this occurrence many times in the forums.
 Some members couldn’t find his shrimp in the tank, even after a thorough search.

 Lastly, when checking the HOB, he found the shrimps inside the HOB box!
 Can you imagine that?
 The shrimps got inside the HOB box through the filter intake tube.
 So, if you can’t find your cherry shrimps, don’t forget to check out the filter.